Search for Higgs boson pairs decaying to WW*WW*, WW*$\tau\tau$, and $\tau\tau\tau\tau$ in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 An excess of \HH signal events may also result from decays of new heavy particles, denoted as \X, into pairs of \PH bosons.
 Various theoretical models of new physics postulate such decays, in particular two-Higgs-doublet models~\cite{Craig:2013hca,Nhung:2013lpa}, composite-Higgs models~\cite{Grober:2010yv,Contino:2010mh}, Higgs portal models~\cite{Englert:2011yb,No:2013wsa}, and models inspired by warped extra dimensions~\cite{Randall:1999ee}.
 In the last class of models, the new heavy particles may have spin 0 (``radions'') or spin 2 (``gravitons'')~\cite{Cheung:2000rw}.
 In this paper, the resulting ``resonant'' \HH production is sought for mass values of \X from 250 to 1000\GeV, and the width of \X is assumed to be negligible compared to the experimental resolution in \mHH.
-This creates a peak in the reconstructed \mHH distribution around the mass $m_{\X}$ of the resonance.
+This would create a peak in the reconstructed \mHH distribution around the mass $m_{\X}$ of the resonance.
 The Feynman diagram for this process is shown in Fig.~\ref{fig:Feynman_ggHH_resonant}.
-Resonance masses above 1\TeV are strongly constrained by searches targeting \PH boson decays to bottom quarks~\cite{CMS-B2G-20-007,Aaboud:2018knk}, as the selection and reconstruction efficiency, in particular of the trigger, for hadronic decays increases and relevant backgrounds decrease with energy.
+For resonance masses above 1\TeV the strongest constraints are given by searches for \HH production targeting \PH boson decays to bottom quarks~\cite{ATLAS:2022hwc,CMS:2021roc,ATLAS-HDBS-2018-40}, as the selection and reconstruction efficiency for hadronic decays increases, in particular in the trigger, and relevant backgrounds decrease with energy.
+For leptonic decay modes, the selection and reconstruction efficiency in general is high and as such do not increase notably for high masses above 1 \TeV.